Coffin-Lowry syndrome (CLS)

 What is Coffin-Lowry syndrome (CLS)?

-This rare disease exhibits more severe symptoms in males than females due to the way in which it is inherited.
+Coffin-Lowry syndrome is a rare disease that exhibits more severe symptoms in males than females due to the way in which it is inherited.
 Females with the syndrome may display none to very few or very mild symptoms.

 Severe mental and intellectual disability are characteristic of the syndrome.
 Other defining features include issues related to growth, heart problems, and visual and hearing impairments.